tmenture/Password-Genterator/README.md

 ## Purpose

-A website that generates a strong random password any time needed that includes special characters!
+A website that generates a strong random password any time needed that includes:

+- Special Characters
+- Numbers
+- Capitol Letters
+- Lower Case Letters

 ## Built With